UPDATED: APRIL 19, 2023 | 2 MIN READ

 How much does a treehouse cost?

 A treehouse is a structure that’s built within a tree.
 Depending on the tree’s size and location, A tree house can cost anywhere from $2,000 to $25,000.
 The national average cost to build a treehouse is $7,350.
-Treehouses are sometimes constructed with wood and other times with metal and plastic.
-These materials are typically used because they are lighter and easier to transport.
+Wood and other times with metals and plastic materials are used to build tree houses.
+Builders use these materials typically because they are lighter and easier to transport.

 Homeowners insurance is a type of insurance policy that protects property owners from financial loss due to damage or destruction of their homes.

-A treehouse is a structure built in the trees that can be used as a play area or as living quarters.
+A treehouse is a structure built in the trees that can be double as a play area or as living quarters.

 In some cases, homeowners insurance may cover damages to your treehouse.
 However, it will depend on the type of treehouse you have and your coverage with your homeowners insurance provider.
 You should contact your insurer to find out what they cover and what they don’t cover.